 One of my friends is the founder and Chief data scientist at a very successful deep learning startup.
-2017 was a great year for his startup with funding and increasing adoption.
-Everything startup dreams are made of.
+2017 was a good year for his startup with funding and increasing adoption.
 However, on a Thursday evening last year, my friend was very frustrated and disappointed.
 The framework on which they had built everything in last 3+ years Theano was calling it a day.
 The awesome MILA team under Dr. Yoshua Bengio had decided to stop the support for the framework.
 It’s a setback for any startup which invests time and money in training the team and building functionalities on top of the core framework.
 Hence, the choice of the framework you decide to spend your time learning and practicing is a very important decision.
 So, when I got a few emails from some of our readers about the choice of Deep learning framework(mostly Tensorflow vs Pytorch), I decided to write a detailed blog post on the choice of Deep Learning framework in 2018.
 Let’s have a look at the popular frameworks and libraries.

 PyTorch is one of the newest deep learning framework which is gaining popularity due to its simplicity and ease of use.
 Pytorch got very popular for its dynamic computational graph and efficient memory usage.
 Dynamic graph is very suitable for certain use-cases like working with text.